Anti-Aging Lip Care Tips

 These simple tips can help hydrate, smooth, and protect the skin around your mouth, so your lips stay soft, defined, and more youthful-looking.

-Trending: I recently shared my own lip flip before and after experience, including what it looked like, how it compares to filler, and why it worked so well for my naturally thin lips.
+Trending: I recently shared my own lip flip before and after experience—what it looked like, how it compares to lip filler benefits, and why the combo worked so well for my naturally thin lips.

 From lip masks and balms to mouth patches and SPF, these no-downtime, affordable ideas can help soften vertical lip lines and support your natural lip shape as it changes with age.